kermitgrey/healthcare_dollars/README.md

 <ul>
 <li> ddl to create the necessary tables and indexes.</li>
-<li> sql loader code to load the data into the database.</li>
+<li> sql loader code to load the data into the database tables.</li>
-<li> PL/SQL package needed to process the data and load it into the destination tables.</li>
+<li> PL/SQL package needed to process the data in the staging tables and load it into the destination tables.</li>
 </ul>

 <p> The following steps outline the process followed to build